appacademy/campus-hybrid-setup/windows-setup.md

 \q
 ```

-3. Run the following command in your Ubuntu terminal in order to install SQLite
+3. Run the following command in your Ubuntu terminal in order to install SQLite:

 ```shell
 sudo apt-get install sqlite3 libsqlite3-dev
 ```

 ### nvm & Node.js

-1. Run the following commands in your Ubuntu terminal in order to install `nvm` and the correct version of Node.js
+1. Run the following commands in your Ubuntu terminal in order to install `nvm`
+   and the correct version of Node.js:

 ```shell
 curl -sL https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh -o install_nvm.sh
 ```